JohnMarohn/FreqDemod/docs/background1.rst

 The signal :math:`x_c` is the part of the response detected with a lock-in as *in phase* with the driving force.
 The signal :math:`x_s` is the *out of phase* part of the response.

-When the applied force drives the oscillator right on resonance, :math:`\omega = \omega_0`, and we compute that
+We can see that when the applied force drives the oscillator right on resonance, :math:`\omega = \omega_0` and

 .. math::